SEO seems to be a hot topic with bloggers lately.

 I know 200 factors can be super overwhelming.
 But they can be broken down into different categories:

-- Domain factors – domain age, keywords in domain, domain history, public vs. private WhoIs infomation, etc.
+- Domain factors – domain age, keywords in the domain, domain history, public vs. private WhoIs information, etc.

 - Page-level factors – keywords in your title, meta description, headings and image optimization; content length; page load time; recency of content; grammar and spelling; broken links; outbound links; and so much more!